Privacy policy

 If you want to be super sure that there’s nothing tracking you here, do these.
 Also it’s generally a good idea to do these anyways.

-There is a subscription feature.
-If you do decide to send your email address my way, Ghost(pro) will store them on my behalf, and I will see it.
+There is a subscription feature, a newsletter, and a tip jar.
+If you do decide to send your email address and other details my way, Ghost(pro) will store them on my behalf, and I will see it.
 It is only used to deliver you the occasional email when I have a new article coming out.
 If you also decide to send money my way, then Stripe will hold your card data for me.
 I will see your name, and address if you supplied that, but not your actual payment info.

 Cookies